elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 The optional `apm.topology` block supports the following settings:

 * `instance_configuration_id` - (Optional) Default instance configuration of the deployment template.
-No need to change this value since Kibana has only one _instance type_.
+No need to change this value since APM has only one _instance type_.
 * `size` - (Optional) Amount of memory (RAM) per topology element in the "<size in GB>g" notation.
 When omitted, it defaults to the deployment template value.
 * `size_resource` - (Optional) Type of resource to which the size is assigned.
 Defaults to `"memory"`.
 * `zone_count` - (Optional) Number of zones that the APM deployment will span.
 This is used to set HA.
 When omitted, it defaults to the deployment template value.